 - Professional development: Lab members have distinct ambitions.
 Our goal is to help prepare you for the career that you want and give you the opportunities you need to succeed.
 Lab members need individually tailored mentorship and experiences.
 Key strategies include:

 - Attending conferences.
 Lab members are encouraged to attend, and present at, a scientific conference at least every other year.
-Our lab often attends the Ecological Society of America (ESA) and/pr American Ornithology Society (AOS) meetings but many other conferences exist that could be appropriate for lab members.
+Our lab often attends the Ecological Society of America (ESA) and/or American Ornithology Society (AOS) meetings, but many other conferences exist that could be appropriate for lab members.

 - Take advantage of your time at conferences!
 Set up meetings with people ahead of time, attend interesting talks, and do your best to network.